Soccer Red Card Rules (Official With Examples)

 History of Red Cards in Soccer

-Red and yellow cards came into the game of soccer after the violence at the world cup in 1962.
+Red and yellow cards came into the soccer game after the violence at the World Cup in 1962.
 The first foul in the match was after 12 seconds, and Kaplan International reports that the referee had returned to England and was driving home

 “While I was driving the light turned red and I thought, ‘Yellow, calm down and red, stop, go out.’”